 - Flag - Text (String)

-- If you don't have a file to infer from, manually define fields.
-You will also have the option to add more fields after inferring.
+- If you don't have a file to use here, click Manually Define Fields.
+You will also have the option to add more fields after importing or inferring.

 - Click Add Field for each additional field you need.
 Learn more about adding and editing fields